Dominique Wilkins: San Antonio Spurs (1996–1997)

 Wilkins returned to the NBA before the 1996–97 season, signing a contract as a free agent with the San Antonio Spurs, to solidify their bench scoring.
 Wilkins led the team with an average of 18.2 points per game in 1996–97.
-He would be the last Spur to wear #21 before Tim Duncan.
+He would be the last Spur to wear #21 before Tim Duncan who joined the team in the following season and Wilkins also became one of the first players to play under Gregg Popovich who made his head coaching debut with the team.

 Fortitudo Bologna (1997–1998)

-However, after one season, Wilkins once again went overseas, this time signing a contract with Teamsystem Bologna of the Italian League, for the 1997–98 season.
-With Bologna, he averaged 17.8 points, 7.3 rebounds, and 1.7 assists, in 33.5 minutes per game, in 34 games played in the Italian League.
-With Bologna, he also averaged 17.9 points, 7.0 rebounds, and 1.7 assists, in 33.8 minutes per game, in 20 games played in the FIBA EuroLeague 1997–98 season.
+However, after one season, Wilkins once again went overseas, this time signing a one-year contract worth more than $1.5 million with Teamsystem Bologna of the Italian League, for the 1997–98 season.
+With Teamsystem, he averaged 17.8 points, 7.3 rebounds, and 1.7 assists, in 33.5 minutes per game, in 34 games played in the Italian League.
+He also averaged 17.9 points, 7.0 rebounds, and 1.7 assists, in 33.8 minutes per game, in 20 games played in the FIBA EuroLeague 1997–98 season, but he failed to lead his team to the Euroleague Final Four.